vilvadot/vilva.io/src/posts/2019/how-to-define-your-mvp.md

 *   **Devices:** Where is your app going to run?
 Web?
 Mobile?
 TVs?
 IE6 🤭?
 *   **Language:** Internationalization

-As you can see many of these are common to different projects, see: Auth, Payment, User Types, Devices, and Language **are common to many SaaS products**.
+As you can see many of these are common to different product-building, see: Auth, Payment, User Types, Devices, and Language **are common to many SaaS products**.
 But for me, the coolest ones are the rest**, they tend to define where your value proposal is**.

 4\.
 The MVP graph
 =================